aws-amplify/docs/ios/authentication.md

 }
 ```

 You can register to listen for this state change anywhere in your app with `.addListener`, such as in `viewDidLoad()` in the above example.
-If you want to cancel the re-login process, for instance if your application is shared among multiple users of the device or a user clicks "cancel" on the re-login attempt, you can call `releaseSignInWaitLock()` to terminate the call and then call a `signOut()`.
+If you want to cancel the re-login process, for instance if your application is shared among multiple users of the device or a user clicks "cancel" on the re-login attempt, you can call `releaseSignInWait()` to terminate the call and then call a `signOut()`.

 #### AWS Credentials